NeurAI-Lab/D-SSCD/README.md

 # Self-supervised pretraining for Scene Change Detection

-This is the official code for NeurIPS 2021 Machine Learning for Autonomous Driving Workshop Paper, "Self-supervised pretraining for scene change detection" by Vijaya Raghavan Thiruvengadathan Ramkumar, Prashant Bhat, Elahe Arani and Bahram Zonooz, where we propose an new self-supervised pretraining method based on differenceing called D-SSCD for scene change detection
+This is the official code for NeurIPS 2021 Machine Learning for Autonomous Driving Workshop Paper, "Self-supervised pretraining for scene change detection" by Vijaya Raghavan Thiruvengadathan Ramkumar, Prashant Bhat, Elahe Arani and Bahram Zonooz, where we propose an new self-supervised pretraining method based on differenceing called D-SSCD for scene change detection.

 ## Abstract